-where $\mathcal{R}_\mathbb{R}[X]$ is the set of polynomials in on variable $X$ with coefficients in $\mathbb{R}$, the time ordering map does not require renormalization, when $M$ is 2-dimensional Minkowski space and induces a well defined associative product $\cdot_T$, see \cite{FR}.
+where $\mathcal{R}_\mathbb{R}[X]$ is the set of polynomials in one variable $X$ with coefficients in $\mathbb{R}$, the time ordering map does not require renormalization and induces a well defined associative product $\cdot_T$ when $M$ is 2-dimensional Minkowski space, see \cite{FR}.
 Observe that a definition of the time-ordered product consistent with causal factorisation and with the first-order condition $\mathcal{T}_1(F) = F$ is

 where $\Gamma_{w^{\text{F}}}^{ij} = \int d\mu_xd\mu_y w^{\text{F}}(x,y) \frac{\delta}{\delta \varphi^i(x)} \otimes \frac{\delta}{\delta \varphi^j(y)}$ and $\delta/\delta\varphi^i$ is the functional derivatives acting on the $i-$th element of the tensor product.
 Here, $w^{\text{F}}$ is the Feynman propagator associated to a two-point function $w$ as described on page \pageref{page:admissiblew},